- 📖 Geeky Medics OSCE Book

 Preparing to palpate the abdomen

-Expose the abdomen entirely, lower the trousers and underwear, cover the child with a sheet.
+- Expose the abdomen entirely, lowering the trousers and underwear whilst covering the child with a sheet.

 Avoid mentioning to word “pain” or “hurt” (e.g. “Is this painful?”
 “Does that hurt?”) when examining young children, as this can often provoke fear and upset.
 Instead, observe the child’s body language and facial expressions to determine if they are in pain.